-

 Introduction

 This is a program on how to manage for excellence in organizations through a dual attention to what makes people thrive and grow and what creates extraordinary performances.
 The course assumes that employee and group thriving is the key to organizational excellence and that we need to understand how work practice can be generative for both individuals and organizations.
-Drive, energy, initiative, humility and action orientation are the basis virtues seek to develop.
+Drive, energy, initiative, humility and action orientation are the basis virtues that we seek to develop.
+The program is based on an assumption that individual and team thriving and growth is key to unleashing the extraordinary.
+Building a sustainable performance culture neccessitates that we put the concerns of humans and nature first.

-We build on a fairly new and exciting tradition of research and managerial practice called Positive Organizational Scholarship.
-We also borrow from recent developments within practice-based approaches to organizations, narrative psychology, philosophy and the field of Design thinking.
+We build on traditions of research and managerial practice that are explicitly strength-based, including Positive Organizational Scholarship and Appreciative Inquiry.
+We also borrow from recent developments within practice-based approaches to organizations, regenerative leadership, narrative psychology, philosophy and the field of Design thinking.

 The target group of the program is middle managers, project managers, domain experts and other professionals in business, voluntary organizations and the public sector: people who are responsible for developing the performances of themselves and others in organizations.